+Chairman of the Board of Supervisors

+COUNTERSIGNED:

+Clerk of the Board of Supervisors Treasurer-Tax Collector of the County of Riverside

+(FORM OF CERTIFIE CATE OF AUTHENTICATION)

+This bond is one of the bonds described in the Bond Resolution referred to herein which has been authenticated and registered on, 2015.

+U.S. BANK NATIONAL ASSOCIATION, as Paying Agent

+By:

+Authorized Representative

-Chairman of the Board of Supervisors COUNTERSIGNED: Clerk of the Board of Supervisors Treasurer-Tax Collector of the County of Riverside (FORM OF CERT FIFICATE OF AUTHENTICATION) This bond is one of the bonds do been authenticated and registered on escribed in the Bond Resolution referred to herein which has, 2015.
-U.S. BANK NATIONAL ASSOCIATION, as Paying Agent By:Authorized Representative (FOR M OF LEGAL OPINION) the opinion rendered by Stradling Yocca Carlson & Rauth, a with the issuance of, and dated as of the date of the original on file in my office.
+(FORM O F LEGAL OPINION)

+opinion rendered by Stradling Yocca Carlson & Rauth, a the issuance of, and dated as of the date of the original ile in my office.

 Clerk of the Board of Supervisors of the County of Riverside